 Lodging a bond

-The bond administrator will send a record of payment of security bond directly to the tenant.
-If the tenant doesn’t receive the record from the bond administrator within one month of paying the bond money to the lessor, they can check their bond has been lodged by contacting the bond administrator by calling 1300 853 829 or email.
+Bonds Administration will send a record of payment of security bond directly to the tenant.
+If the tenant doesn’t receive a record of payment within one month of paying the bond, they can check their bond has been lodged by calling 1300 853 829 or email.

-The bond cannot be used by any party or person unless by written agreement or by a court order.
+The bond cannot be used by any person unless by written agreement from all parties to the bond or by a court order.

 Private lessors/landlords